top of page

 I’m uniquely positioned to start my independent career because of my rich experiences, both academic and professional.

-1. My previous studies of energy materials and transport phenomena exemplify how a vision of cross-disciplinary investigations and multimodal in-situ toolkits accelerate hypothesis-driven discoveries with real-world impacts;
+1. My previous studies of energy materials and reaction mechanisms exemplify how a vision of cross-disciplinary investigations and multimodal in-situ toolkits accelerate hypothesis-driven discoveries with real-world impacts;

 2. I have demonstrated success in individual research fields (e.g., materials physics and chemistry, catalysis, electrochemistry, and in situ X-ray analytical techniques) and my expertise at the crossroads of these;